sophiagut/Bosch-Internship-UBC-Students/readme.md

 <h2 id="settling_stuttgart"> 2.
 Settling Down in Stuttgart </h2>

 <h3 id="find_place"> 2.1 Find a place </h3>

+The most important thing to know before you start looking for a place to stay at is commute and the transport system.
+(Refer to section 2.2)

 <h4 id="air_bnb"> 2.1.1 Air Bnb </h4>

 <h4 id="stuttgart_lonberg"> 2.1.2 Stuttgart and other areas </h4>